 By Madeleine Foote, League of Conservation Voters

-My name is Madeleine Foote and I’m representing the League of Conservation Voters and our over one million members.
+Good morning.
+My name is Madeleine Foote and I’m here on behalf of the League of Conservation Voters and our over two million members and supporters.

 Thank you for the opportunity to speak to you today on EPA’s proposal to amend and rescind the agency’s 2015 rule governing the disposal of toxic coal ash, which jeopardizes our health, our environment, and our communities.
 LCV opposes the administration’s proposal to rollback these commonsense safeguards and its attempts to continue the free pass power plants have had to pollute our water and endanger our families.

 Each year, coal-fired power plants in the U.S. generate more than 105 million tons of coal ash that is stored in industrial ponds, which research has consistently shown are leaking toxic pollutants into our waterways.
 Coal ash contains an unappetizing brew of dangerous carcinogens, neurotoxins, and poisons such as arsenic, cadmium, lead, mercury, selenium, boron, and other heavy metals and radioactive elements.
 Clearly, none of these toxins, which increase the risk for cancer and heart disease and can cause permanent brain damage in children, belong in our drinking water; yet, by rolling back these safeguards, that is exactly what the EPA is sanctioning.